Welcome to the Surgical Technology Homepage

 Application opens June 1, 2023, Application closes October 1, 2023,.Selective Admission Information For Fall 2023 & Beyond CT State Admissions Application For Fall 2023 & Beyond

 Once your online application has been submitted, you will receive a confirmation email.
 Please note, all emails will be sent to your new community college email address.
 You can look up your new email address in myCommNet or using the NetID Lookup Utility at http://www.ct.edu/netid.
 Please be sure to have an updated mailing address and phone number in Self Service.

 Application will be available from May 31 to July 31, 2022.

 Tuition and Fees

-All students enrolled in the HCC Surgical Technology program are required to pay the Clinical Program Level 1 fee of $487.00 for the first semester and the Clinical Program Level 2 fee of $359.00 for the semesters that follow.
-Please see the link for additional college fees: https://www.housatonic.edu/admissions-financial-aid/tuition
+All students enrolled in the HCC Surgical Technology program are required to pay the Clinical Program Level 2 fee of $487.00.
+Please see the link for additional college fees: Tuition and Fees

 Additional program expenses include but not limited to the cost of:

 - Books and supplies